w-mcilhagga/single-file-python-module/README.md

 ```
 py -m pip install -e ./
 ```
-The `-e` makes an "editable" install, which allows you to work on the module without reinstalling it.
+The `-e` makes an "editable" install, which allows you to change and edit the module without needing to reinstall it.
 Whichever install you do, you can now import `mymodule` and use it, anywhere, e.g

 ```python